Most Famous Logos With a Deer

 Logo Glenfiddich

-Scotch whiskey brand Glenfiddich, following the example of the German liqueur Jagermeister, decorates its bottles with a deer emblem.
-But at Glenfiddich, the logo is different: the head of the animal is not in the full face but in profile and is turned to the left.
-At the same time, part of the back is present in the picture, which makes it clear that the deer is looking back as if something has attracted its attention.
-The silhouette is not detailed, but the artists focused on the thin neck and huge horns with sharp forks, depicting them using expressive brown lines.
-And to show the visible side of the head, they used negative space, painting this part with white.
+Scottish whisky Glenfiddich, following the example of German liqueur Jagermeister, decorates its bottles with a stag emblem.
+But Glenfiddich has a different emblem: the animal’s head is depicted not in full face but in profile and turned to the left.
+At the same time, there is a part of the back that makes it clear that the deer is looking back as if something attracted his attention.
+The silhouette is not detailed, but the artists emphasized the thin neck and huge antlers with sharp forks, depicting them with expressive brown lines.
+To show the visible part of the head, they used negative space by painting that part white.
 At the bottom, the name of the alcohol brand is written in black letters.
-The vertically elongated font with small sharp serifs adds elegance to the logo.
+The vertically elongated font with small sharp serifs gives the logo an elegant look.

 Queensland Government